tgstation/tgstation/tgui-next/README.md

 Shift and right clicking on the `tgui-next` folder, then pressing either `Open command window here` or `Open PowerShell window here`.

-Run `yarn install`, then:
+Run `yarn install` to install npm dependencies, then one of the following:

 - `yarn run build` - build the project in production mode.
-- `yarn run watch` - launch a development server, with live log collection, byond cache reloading and hot module replacement.
+- `yarn run watch` - launch a development server.
 - `yarn run lint` - show problems with the code.
 - `yarn run lint --fix` - auto-fix problems with the code.
 - `yarn run analyze` - run a bundle analyzer.

-We also got some batch files in store, which are very simple to use:
+We also got some batch files in store, for those who don't like fiddling with the console:

 - `bin/tgui-build.bat` - build the project in production mode.
-- `bin/tgui-dev-server.bat` - launch a development server, with live log collection, cache reloading and hot module replacement.
+- `bin/tgui-dev-server.bat` - launch a development server.

 > Remember to always run a full build before submitting a PR.
 It creates
 > a compressed javascript bundle which is then referenced from DM code.